- How I Get Around Southeast Asia as a Woman Traveling Solo

 - Are You Ready to Travel Solo Around Southeast Asia?

-So, in case you didn’t know, I’m finally back to Vietnam after 3 years.
+So, in case you didn’t know, I’m finally back in Vietnam after 3 years.
 It was the first country that I visited as a solo traveler.

 And while this time I kinda get used to doing everything alone when I travel, I understand as someone who comes from Southeast Asia region, some people just ask you a lot of questions about your journey.

-Some ask questions out of curiosity, some do it because they’re inspired to do it too, while the other one has a little concern about the idea of you traveling alone.
+Some ask questions out of curiosity, some do it because they’re inspired to do it too, while the others have a little concern about the idea of traveling alone.
 And that’s totally fine with me.
-After all, not everyone has their privilege to experience solo traveling, I guess?
+While I think I’ve had a fair share of experience getting the benefits of traveling alone, I understand that not everyone has been exposed to the idea.

 Now that I’m in Chau Doc, I’ve got some spare time to write as I’ll be on my way to Ha Tien tomorrow, and then continue my journey crossing the border to Cambodia the next day.